marcushaddon/tips-tipper-service/README.md

 x Update TipperRepo methods for new DB shit x BAD: Can only fetch tippers due to required next_scheduled_lte x build GET, PATCH, POST, DELETE routes
-- create PATCH update users route
+- change phoneNumber field to just be id (it will be the phone nymber for tippers and guid for recipients) x create PATCH update users route x create batch PUT and PATCH users methods
 - create get recipients by last tipped (need second gsi)
 - fix response type for auth errors (json not plaintext)
 - log verbose for performance monitoring